 St Aloysius College & Sacred Heart College – Easter egg drive for Hutt St Centre, Catherine House, Centacare and Aboriginal Catholic Ministry.

 Catherine McAuley School – Stalls selling goods for Catholic Charities agencies.

-St Mary Magdalene School – 'Skip for Justice' for Students staff & Parents.
+St Mary Magdalene School – 'Skip for Justice' for students, staff and parents.

-St John the Baptist Catholic School - ‘Tour de St John’ riding stationary bikes and were sponsored per mile.
+St John the Baptist Catholic School – ‘Tour de St John’, where students riding stationary bikes were sponsored per mile.

-St Teresa’s Catholic School at Brighton – Annual ‘Walk for Water’ fundraiser.
+St Teresa’s Catholic School (Brighton) – Annual ‘Walk for Water’ fundraiser.